-OCSO: vehicle clocked at 97 mph near Wilderness Battlefield
+OCSO: Vehicle clocked at 97 mph near Wilderness Battlefield

 People are also reading…

-A traffic stop was conducted and the driver was identified as Justin Thomas Holdgreiwe of Annandale, Virginia.
+A traffic stop was conducted and the driver was identified as Justin Thomas Holdgreiwe, 39, of Annandale, Virginia.

 After unsatisfactorily completing field sobriety tests, he was taken into custody for DUI, authorities said.

-Holdgreiwe was held without bond, charged with DUI 2nd in five years, refusal of breath test and reckless driving by speed.
+Holdgreiwe was held without bond, charged with DUI, refusal of breath test and reckless driving.